Mohammedzeheer/MernPractise-/Notes/React.md

 FRAGMENTS
 _________

-  Fragments in React group multiple JSX elements without introducing an extra wrapper element in the DOM, improving code readability and keeping the DOM structure clean.
+  Fragments in React group multiple JSX elements without adding extra nodes to the DOM. improving code readability and keeping the DOM structure clean.

   fragment and a div : fragment does not render anything to the DOM, while a div does.